7even-deV/The-Quest/commits.md

 31. Design a template for new investigations (template.py)
 32. Add class Particles to objects (tools.py)
 33. Increase more bullets per shoot (weapons.py)
+34. Implement new speed for the Player (players.py)